-What is the diastematomyelia?
+What is diastematomyelia?

-Diastematomyelia is a complete or partial clefting (a longitudinal split) of the spinal cord that is divided into two hemi-cords.
+Diastematomyelia is a very rare malformation, with complete or partial clefting (a longitudinal split) of the spinal cord, which is divided into two hemi-cords.
+It usually occurs to the incomplete fusion of the spinal elements and has a soft/bony tissue dividing the spinal cord into two.